-MODERN LITERATURE AND COMPOSITION - EN4111(2) - Sr. - 1 sem., 1/2 cr. - This course is designed for students who wish to acquire additional skills in academic writing and further develop a critical understanding of literature.
+MODERN LITERATURE AND COMPOSITION - EN4111(2) - Sr. - 1 sem., 1 cr. - This course is designed for students who wish to acquire additional skills in academic writing and further develop a critical understanding of literature.
 The study of literature includes selections that reflect multicultural issues and global social concerns of 21st century culture.
-Students should select this course if they are looking to balance the study more contemporary texts with academic writing.
+Students should select this course if they are looking to balance more contemporary texts with academic writing.

-LITERATURE OF WAR - EN4114 - Sr. - 1 sem., 1/2 cr - This course examines literature through the lens of war, including the psychology, evolution, and ethos of both war and the warrior.
-The course will also encompass the history and consequences of both World Wars, and students will two novels from not only a personal and a societal perspective but from a global one as well.
+LITERATURE OF WAR - EN4114 - 1 sem., 1/2 cr - This course examines literature through the lens of war, including the psychology, evolution, and ethos of both war and the warrior.
+The course will also encompass the history and consequences of both World Wars, and students will analyze two novels from not only a personal and a societal perspective but from a global one as well.

-CREATIVE WRITING - EN4513 - Sr. - 1 sem., 1/2 cr.
-Creative Writing explores the basic elements of fiction writing, including narrative, character, and dialogue, as well as the habits necessary to grow as a writer.
+CREATIVE WRITING - EN4513 - Sr. - 1 sem., 1/2 cr. - Creative Writing explores the basic elements of fiction writing, including narrative, character, and dialogue, as well as the habits necessary to grow as a writer.
 Students will read a wide variety of short stories and poetry alongside essays on writing craft in order to develop a language for talking about how fiction works.
-Frequent writing exercises, often inspired by the readings, will explore genres such as poetry and memoir, as well as generate longer stories and experimental fiction.
-In the second half of class, students will compose a final portfolio that will be the culmination of their semester work and will include polished and publishable pieces.
-NOTE: Creative writing may also be taken by juniors as an additional elective.
+Frequent writing exercises, often inspired by the readings, will explore genres such as poetry, memoir, as well as generate longer stories and experimental fiction.
+In the second half of class, students will compose a final portfolio that will be the culmination of their semester work and will include polished and publishable pieces. \NOTE: Creative writing may also be taken by juniors as an additional elective.
+See General English course descriptions.

-(NEW) JOURNALISTIC WRITING - EN 4813 - Sr. - 1 Sem, 1/2 cr.
-In this semester course, students will explore the foundational principles of journalism and its crucial role in a functioning democracy.
+JOURNALISTIC WRITING - EN4813 Jr. - 1 sem., 1/2 cr. - In this semester course, students will explore the foundational principles of journalism and its crucial role in a functioning democracy.
 Writing practices such as balanced reporting, evaluating sources, effective research and interviewing techniques will challenge students to develop their skills.
-Students will explore the evolution of journalism from the inception of the television to the 24- hour news cycle of today, our current "fake-news" epidemic, and reporting in the age of social media.
-Specific issues such as the ethical decision making and journalistic integrity will be scrutinized through the exploration of current events.
-This course emphasizes the importance of critical thinking, challenging the status quo, and seeking the truth.
-NOTE: Journalistic writing may also be taken by juniors as an additional elective.
+Students will explore the evolution of journalism from the inception of the television to the 24-hour news cycle of today, our current "fake-news" epidemic, and reporting in the age of social media.
+Specific issues such as ethical decision making and journalistic integrity will be scrutinized through the exploration of current events.
+This course emphasizes the importance of critical thinking, challenging the status quo, and seeking the truth. \NOTE: Juniors in Journalistic Writing take this course in addition to their core junior English course.
+Seniors may also take this as an elective towards their 3 1/2 credits for graduation.
+See the English Senior Electives page for details.